How do I get to GOOD?

-- If any of thyroid’s needed nutrients were low, you might decide to replace those (magnesium, zinc, iodine) and re-check your thyroid numbers.
+- If any of thyroid’s needed nutrients were low, you might decide to replace those (magnesium, zinc, iodine, selenium) and re-check your thyroid numbers.
 This is only a viable option for subclinical cases.

 For patients considering prescription forms of thyroid, the choice is essentially between dessicated whole glands – taken from pigs, standardized for predictable dosing, and synthetic hormones, manufactured to mimic our own natural versions of T4 and T3.

 - What if I don’t like the feeling?
 Your experience is more important than your lab tests, in most situations.

 - Is this a permanent issue?
 Not always, by any means.
 I follow lab tests at least annually, and more often if people feel their situation changes.
 Particularly sub-clinical hypothyroidism is unlikely to be a permanent prescription, if other health considerations change.

 - What is the risk of this medication?
 I always say any side effect is possible with any drug, you tell me.
 The effect of any of these prescriptions is gone within hours to days, and I have never seen any serious reactions to thyroid, carefully prescribed.